davian3x/password-manager/README.md

 Security notes
 This is an educational/portfolio project.
 It has not been audited for production use.
 The master password is never written to disk or logged.
-Passwords are only ever plaintext in , after
+Passwords are only ever plaintext in ,